-Section B: Declaration which must be completed by employee I [• satisfy / will satisfy] the following eligibility reand sign as appropriate) quireme ents to take shared parental leave (tick I [• have / will have] 26 weeks' continuous employment ending with the 15th week before the expected week of childbirth or the week the adoption agency notifies me that I have been matched with a child for adoption and, by the week before any period of shared parental leave that I take, I will have remained in continuous employment with the Trust.
+Section B: Declaration which must be completed by employee I [• satisfy / will satisfy] the following eligibility re sign as appropriate) quireme ents to take shared parental leave (tick and I [• have / will have] 26 weeks' continuous employment ending with the 15th week before the expected week of childbirth or the week the adoption agency notifies me that I have been matched with a child for adoption and, by the week before any period of shared parental leave that I take, I will have remained in continuous employment with the Trust.
 At the date of the child's birth or placement for adoption, I [• have / will have] the main responsibility, apart from my partner, for the care of the child.
 I am entitled to statutory maternity / adoption leave in respect of the child.
 I have [• complied with the Trust's maternity / adoption leave curtailment requirements / returned to work before the end of my statutory maternity / adoption leave period], and will comply with the Trust's shared parental leave notice and evidence requirements.
 The information that I have provided is true and accurate.
 I will immediately inform the Trust if I cease to care for the child.
-Section C: Declaration which must be completed by y emplo yee's partner Name Address National Insurance number (Please confirm if no National Insurance number) I [• satisfy / will satisfy] the following eligibility readopter to take shared parental leave (all boxes n •
+Section C: Declaration which must be completed b y emplo yee's partner Name Address National Insurance number (Please confirm if no National Insurance number) I [• satisfy / will satisfy] the following eligibility requirements to enable the mother / primary adopter to take shared parental leave (all boxes must be ticked)

 I have been employed or been a self-employed earner in at least 26 of the 66 weeks immediately preceding the expected week of childbirth or the week the adoption agency notifies me that I have been matched with a child for adoption.
-I have average weekly earnings of at least £30 for I have average weekly earnings of at least £30 for any 13 of those 66 weeks.
-At the date of the child's birth or placement for adoption, I [\bullet have / will have] the main responsibility, apart from the mother, for the care of the child.
-I am the father of the child, or am married to / the civil partner of / the partner of, the mother / primary adopter. $\hfill\Box$ I consent to the amount of shared parental leave that the mother / primary adopter intends to take. $\hfill\Box$ Signed (Mother / primary adopter) Dated Signed(Partner) Dated
+I have average weekly earnings of at least £30 for any 13 of those 66 weeks.
+At the date of the child's birth or placement for adoption, I [• have / will have] the main responsibility, apart from the mother, for the care of the child.
+I am the father of the child, or am married to / the civil partner of / the partner of, the mother / primary adopter.
+I consent to the amount of shared parental leave that the mother / primary adopter intends to take.
+Signed (Mother / primary adopter) Dated Signed (Partner) Dated